mohGhazala96/Unity-Project-Challenge/README.md

 ![List View](https://github.com/mohGhazala96/Unity-Project-Challenge/blob/master/app%20main%20screens/List%20view.png)

 ### Camera Creation
 This is the camera creation scene where one can adjust position,rotation, lens length using sliders.
 One can also reset the camera parameters to the default parameters.
 The last two button allows the user to save the camera and then get directed to the Main Animation scene where the user can animate the current camera, Or go back the main menu.
 Moreover, the white plane with they grey cube (camera) is where the user will be able to visualize how the camera is moving.
-Finally, the user can see what the actual camera view in the panel at the bottom of the screen.
+Finally, the user can see what the actual camera view in the panel at the bottom of the screen.  <br />
+The new camera is instaintiated from the current camera the user is adjusting its values.
+After the user creates a new camera, a prefab for it is created under reasources/saved cameras/.
+As well as it's preview is saved under Screenshots/Previews.
 ![Camera Creation Scene](https://github.com/mohGhazala96/Unity-Project-Challenge/blob/master/app%20main%20screens/Creation.png)

 ### Main Animation Scene
 This scene allows the user to animate the camera using keyboard controls.
 One can view these keyboard controls by clicking on the Help button.
 One can also override the current camera parameters after animating the camera.
 Also one can save a screenshot which will be saved in the assets folder under ScreenShots/In Scene Screenshots/ .
-Finally one can return back to the main menu using the main menu button.
+Finally one can return back to the main menu using the main menu button.  <br />
+The camera here is loaded from the saved camera prefabs in reasources/saved cameras/ .
 ![Main Animation Scene](https://github.com/mohGhazala96/Unity-Project-Challenge/blob/master/app%20main%20screens/Animation%20Scene.png)

 These are the controls guide the user will be presented by after they click the help button.